 Morphological observations such as this require no need for novel genes to be identified (although genes are of course required to create these anatomical and physical characteristics), only knowledge of anatomy and behaviour.
 The same can be said about microscopic morphological changes associated with health and disease, and particularly with respect to cancer.
 Cancer begins as an increased proliferation of cells which acquire a survival advantage through mutation of critical growth and metabolism-controlling genes, eventually achieving cellular immortality.
 Most simply explained, oncogenes are the growth accelerators, and tumour suppressor genes are the brakes on proliferation (sometimes these can also work through inhibition of programmed suicide mechanisms or signals relating to terminal differentiation).
 In an epithelial cancer (carcinoma), cells initially acquire the ability to lose contact with their neighbours, invade the basement membrane and infiltrate the mesenchyme, often undergoing prominent epithelial mesenchymal transition (EMT).
 The mesenchyme contains lymphatics and blood vessels (these vessels are the transport route to the metastatic site).
 Surviving in a foreign environment like vessels and lymph nodes relies on mutations in more genes, acquisition of growth factor independence as well as resistance to the host’s immune cells which are continually trying to attack and destroy them.
 As the tumour mass increases in size it must recruit blood vessels (angiogenesis) and resist hypoxia to keep up with its disordered rapid growth.
 By this point most cancers will have become genomically unstable and have mutations in DNA repair mechanisms (for example mismatch repair deficiency leading to microsatellite instability).
-Most if not all of these important “hallmarks of cancer” are visible to the histopathologist, either on standard H&E stains or with the addition of immunohistochemical stains to the same thin paraffin sections; whether or not the pathologist is able to reliably recognise and / or communicate the significance of these morphological changes is a different question.
-Modern cancer therapeutic research is gradually discovering targeted treatments to each of these cancer hallmarks but current research efforts are almost exclusively based on identifying the underlying genes controlling these processes rather than the morphology resulting from the underlying molecular changes.
+Most if not all of these important “hallmarks of cancer” are visible to the histopathologist, either on standard H&E stains or with the addition of immunohistochemical stains to the same thin paraffin sections; whether or not the pathologist is able to reliably recognise and / or communicate the names and or significance of these morphological changes is a different question.
+Modern cancer therapeutic research is gradually discovering targeted treatments to each of these cancer hallmarks but current research efforts are almost exclusively based on identifying the underlying genes controlling these processes rather than the morphology (closely correlating with “tumour behaviour”) resulting from the underlying molecular changes.

-There is much excitement since the human genome project about identification of genes related to diseases and none more so than in cancer which will affect half of us at some point in our lives.
-Several genetic and molecular changes have now been identified which enable the use of targeted drugs, many of which can considerably increase lifespan.
-Identification of a novel gene associated with rapid growth of a common cancer type could earn you a publication in a top journal like nature but identification of a novel microscopic feature in tumour cells with the same prognostic significance will likely be relegated to the pages of an obscure histopathology journal.
+There is much excitement since the human genome project about identification of genes related to diseases and none more so than in cancer which will affect more than half of us at some point in our lives.
+Several genetic and molecular changes have now been identified which enable the use of targeted drugs, many of which can cure and/or considerably increase lifespan.
+Identification of a novel gene associated with rapid growth of a common cancer type could earn you a publication in a top journal like nature, but identification of a novel microscopic feature in tumour cells with the same prognostic significance will likely be relegated to the pages of an obscure histopathology journal.

 There has been a recent explosion in publications about artificial intelligence (AI) in histopathology since the increased introduction of slide scanning digital pathology technology (see my previous artlces on Digital Pathology, and AI/Phenomics).
 AI applied to digital pathology has multiple potential uses in laboratory workflow and beyond, which are summarised in the diagram below, including the increased automation of time consuming laborious tasks involving high levels of subjectivity and inter-observer variability such as tumour grading.